panchi64/minecraft-server-scripts/README.md

 # Installation
-To use these scripts correctly please make sure you understand and have applied 3 things:
+To use these scripts correctly please make sure you understand the following and have applied 4 things:
 - The main server files are encompassed within a folder
 - These scripts need to be contained within their own folder, named `scripts`, *within* the server files folder
 - The python script will create a folder named 'minecraft-backups' right next to the folder where the server files are stored